 “All rates for automobile insurance . . . shall not be excessive . . .”
 (MCL 500.2109(1)(a))

-One of the factors that determines whether an auto insurance rate is excessive if it “is unreasonably high for the insurance coverage provided.”
+One of the factors that determines whether a rate is excessive if it “is unreasonably high for the coverage provided.”
 (MCL 500.2109(1)(a))

 Michigan Car Insurance Rates Increase 2019: Using non-driving factors that will soon be prohibited to raise rates now